 Important note regarding switching certificates on a Notification Server, Site Server, etc.:

-- Please keep in mind that directing client computers to a different NS and/or adding Site servers, etc., that certificates may need to be added to the clients prior to making the change.
-This to ensure agent connectivity after these changes have been implemented.
+- Please keep in mind that directing client computers to a different NS and/or adding Site servers, etc., certificates may need to be added to the clients prior to making the change.
+This is to ensure agent connectivity after these changes have been implemented.

 The aex-getsscert utility